 When to See a Doctor

-Medical evaluation is important if any of the following occur:
+Medical evaluation is warranted if any of the following occur:

 - Symptoms that return immediately after stopping medication